gleamingMushroom/MySQL-Practice/MYSQL Regular Expressions.md

 SELECT name FROM person_tbl WHERE name REGEXP 'mar';
 ```

-Query to find all the names starting with a vowel and ending with 'ok' −
+Query to find all the names starting with a vowel or ending with 'ok' −

 ```
 SELECT name FROM person_tbl WHERE name REGEXP '^[aeiou]|ok$';